CollinsMunene/gror_email_module/README.md

 - subject: The subject line of the email
 - text: The text content of the email
 - recipients: An array of recipient email addresses
-- zip_required: a boolean if the document should be zipped or not
+- zip_required: a boolean if the document should be zipped or not ( default is false)

 ## License
 This module is licensed under the MIT License.